 After Day became a star, she quickly became the golden girl of Hollywood with her innocence, grace, beauty and talent, but when the cameras weren’t rolling, Day was often different.
 After her stardom took off, she was faced with an endless and grueling schedule of filming and recording, and it began to take its toll.
 She soon became known for her tantrums and anger and often threatened to go back home and never return to Hollywood.
 After a long and tumultuous relationship with the entertainment industry, Day finally began to step back from the spotlight and mostly retired from acting when The Doris Day Show came to an end in 1973.
 After her retreat from Hollywood, Day sought her true happiness by caring for animals and moved out to Carmel-by-the-Sea in Calfornia.
 “I came out to Carmel and it was so nice, and I have so many doggies,” she said in a 2007 interview.
 “And I thought that this would really be nice.”

 2. Animal Activism

-Day has always had a strong passion for caring for animals, and thanks to her stardom she was able to take action on that passion.
+Day always had a strong passion for caring for animals, and thanks to her stardom she was able to take action on that passion.
 In 1971, she co-founded Actors and Others for Animals and then in 1978 founded the Doris Day Pet Foundation and the Doris Day Animal League, she then set her sights on helping bigger pets when in 2001 she opened the Doris Day Horse Rescue and Adoption Center.
-As for the star herself, she has taken in several animals of her own to her home.
+As for the star herself, she took in several animals to her own home.
 “If I come across a doggie who needs a home, that’s when I take them,” she said.
 “They’re in a special area — an outdoor area — but the ceiling is all glass and they look up there and see the trees.
 They have two big rooms inside and then one outside.
 They just love it.”

 1. The Doris Day Image